vcdayag/taskrecordsystem/README.md

 # Task Record System

-A simplified version of your task listing app in your phone (e.g., Samsung Notes, Google Calendar) where you can list tasks, provide grouping and deadline.
-That is implemented python.
+A simplified version of your task listing app in your phone (e.g., Samsung Notes, Google Calendar) where you can list tasks, provide grouping and deadline, that is implemented python.

 ## Contributors